Frequently Asked Questions

 1. What are your fees?

-Group fees are $45-$50 per week.
-Each group description on this website will have the fees listed for that group.
+Group fees are $60 per week.
+Each group description on this website will have details of the fees listed for that group.
 For ongoing groups, fees are collected as a monthly 'subscription'.
 For a group series, fees are collected for the full series once you register, with the option to pay full fees up front, or pay half at registration and half mid-way through the series.

-Individual therapy fees are $150 per 50-minute session.
-Fees are collected at booking.
+Individual therapy fees are $175 per 50-minute session.
+Fees are collected at the end of each session.

 Fees can be paid with any major credit card through the secure, HIPAA-compliant Client Portal.